Critical Behavior and Fractality in Shallow One-Dimensional Quasiperiodic Potentials: Finite-size scaling analyses

 \subsection{Integrated density of states}

 To show that the opening of mini gaps in the energy spectrum is not due to finite-size effects, we have computed the integrated density of states (IDOS) for various system lengths.
-Fig.~\ref{fig:idos-size} reproduces the IDOS shown on Fig.~2 of the main paper for the smallest considered energy resolutions $\epsilon$ and various values of the length $L$.
-For both Figs.~\ref{fig:idos-size}(a) and (b), the results corresponding to different lengths are indistinguishible.
-The computed IDOS is thus stable against increasing the system's length, which rules out finite-size effects.
-Moreover, the computed IDOS are all smooth functions of the energy $E$.
-It confirms that the lengths we use are sufficiently large for the considered energy resolutions $\epsilon$.
-Note that larger lengths are necessary for smaller energy resolutions.
+Figures~\ref{fig:idos-size}(a) and (b) reproduce the IDOS shown on Fig.~2 of the main paper for the smallest considered energy resolutions $\epsilon$ and various values of the length $L$.
+The results corresponding to the different system lengths are indistinguishible.
+Moreover, we have computed the Hausdorff dimensions in both cases for the different lengths, see Figs.~\ref{fig:idos-size}(c) and (d).
+The behaviours of $\DH$ do not show significant variations with the system size.
+These results allow us to rule out finite-size effects.

+To further confirm the fidelity of our approach, we have performed two additional checks.
+On the one hand, we have computed the Hausdorff dimension of the first band of the first lattice for the continuous model in the Aubry-Andr\'e limit ($V_1 \gg V_2, \Er$).
+We find a clear fractal behaviour of the energy-box number, $\NB \sim \epsilon^{-\DH}$ with $\DH=0.51\pm0.01$, see Fig.~\ref{fig:idos-size}(e).
+It is in excellent agreement with the Hausdorff dimension found by another method in the discrete Aubry-Andr\'e model, $\DH \simeq 0.5$~\cite{tang1986,kohmoto1987}.
+On the other hand, we have reproduced the same calculation as for the case corresponding to Fig.~\ref{fig:idos-size}(a), \ie\ $V_1=V_2=6\Er$, but with the commensurate filling $r=2/3$.
+It corresponds to a periodic system and a regular spectrum with $\DH=1$ is expected.
+The result is shown on Fig.~\ref{fig:idos-size}(f) and we find $\DH=0.98\pm0.01$, in excellent agreement with this prediction.
+These results further validate our approach to determine the fractal dimension of the energy spectrum.